CBIConsulting/ProperSearch/README.md

 			}
 		}
 	```
 * afterSelectGetSelection: Function called after select a row.
-This one works same as afterSelec(data, selection) but this one is faster because doesn't work over data, only get selection instead
+This one works same as afterSelec(data, selection) but is faster because doesn't work over data, only get selection instead.
+If you are working with large amount of data and just need the id's this one is more optimal.
 	* Ex:
 	```javascript
 		afterSelectGetSelection={